project-owner/Peppy.doc/Installation.md

 * [lircd.conf](https://github.com/project-owner/Peppy.doc/blob/master/files/lircd.conf)
 * [lircrc](https://github.com/project-owner/Peppy.doc/blob/master/files/lircrc)

-To test LIRC run program 'irw' and press buttons on your remote.
-You should see some output on console:
+To test LIRC run the program 'irw' again and press buttons on your remote.
+You should see some output in the console:
 ```
 pi@raspberrypi ~ $ irw
 00000000219e10ef 00 KEY_OK WD_TVLIVE